Mintos Review – Results After 10 Months of Investing

 I personally only use EUR and don’t exchange currencies, but other people do it to improve their returns.
 For instance, some loans in KZT come with 18.5% interest against 12.5% in EUR.
 Be aware of the currency valuation risks if you decide to exchange.

 The minimum investment is 10 Euros.

-It is currently not regulated by the Financial Conduct Authority (FCA) or any other major financial regulatory body, although the team is currently applying for it.
-However, the Loan Originators are Authority-regulated lenders.
+It is currently not regulated by the Financial Conduct Authority (FCA) or any other major financial regulatory body, although the team is currently trying to get this sorted.
+However,

 Mintos is already the leader but that doesn’t mean it has to stop here, in fact, it may be just the begining…